Sign in

 • Decent document archiving

-• Scans to flash and other USB drives with no PC required
+• Scans to USB drives without a PC

 • Somewhat expensive